Menu Close

 denise van outen on red carpet scaled

-Van Outen, who is supporting a new campaign by Uswitch (uswitch.com), admits she’s been busier than ever since lockdown, juggling work, homeschooling and staying on top of housework – and recent research from the energy comparison site found one in three Brits admit they would pay someone £200 to offload their domestic chores if they could.
+Away from the rink, Denise Van Outen is also backing a new campaign by Uswitch, after research from the energy comparison site found that one in three Brits would pay someone £200 to take domestic chores off their hands.

 The Sun Military Awards